How It Works

 The system is turned on from outside of the room through a remote wireless computer interface.
 The room is filled with a unique and patented gas formula that is ozone-based to specific humidity and charge strength.

 Following the charge period, the disinfection process is remotely turned off and a separate technology is employed that restores the atmosphere inside the room to EPA standards.
-The end result leaves the treated room sterile of pathogens with a sweet, fresh oxygen-charged atmosphere very similar to what you experience after a thunderstorm.
+The end result leaves the treated room devoid of pathogens with a sweet, fresh oxygen-charged atmosphere very similar to what you experience after a thunderstorm.

 Where It’s Being Developed